shway0/Gpt/DEPENDENCIES.md

 - The Cult of the Hollow subplot depends on their continued distorted worship despite Wei's intervention
 - The village network subplot depends on Mei Ling's intelligence gathering about cult activities
 - Wei's partnership with the Warden depends on respecting its autonomy while maintaining balanced cultivation
-- The Order's response depends on the investigation team's observations and internal faction conflicts
+- The Order's internal conflict depends on the tension between doctrine adherence and empirical evidence from the transformation zone
+- Jian Rou's relationship with Feng Zhao depends on their shared questioning of Order doctrine despite different approaches
 - Lian Hesh's secret connection with Wei depends on her ability to maintain her cover within the Order
 - The Silent Choir subplot depends on their methodological approach to studying the transformation zone
 - The three-faction dynamic depends on the contrasting philosophies of Wei's group, the Order, and the Silent Choir